Skip to main content

 • Beers, ales, and ciders - these contain carbs which will increase your blood sugar levels initially.

-Diabetes UK says to be careful with low-sugar beers and cider - sometimes called diabetic drinks6.
+Diabetes UK says to be careful with low-sugar beers and cider - sometimes called diabetic drinks.
 While they have less sugar, there's often a higher alcohol content.
-On the other hand, low-alcohol wines often have more sugar and should also be drunk with caution.
+On the other hand, low-alcohol wines usually have more sugar, and should also be drunk with caution.

 If you do enjoy a drink during the festive season, you can better manage your blood sugar by following these recommendations: